 Accordingly, the ministry seeks to provide new sources of fresh water, to exceed 187 million cubic meters, as well as implementing the water supply strategy for the northern governorates till the year 2028.
 This occurs in line with bringing forward the project of supplying the water of Wadi Araba, to secure 30 million cubic meters annually by the year 2019 at a cost of 125 Million Dollars.
 In addition, there is the project of the Red-Dead conveyance, which aims to protect the Dead Sea water as well as provide desalination.
 The Ministry has already succeeded in achieving the first seawater desalination project in Aqaba, with an annual capacity of 5 million cubic meters.

-The Ministry is strengthening the principle of integrated water recourses management to achieve sustainable development goals for the water sector (SDGs); in addition to the economic reform program in the water sector to reduce the deficit of 110% in 2010 to become around 56%, and to lower the cost range from 71% to 42% in 2025.
-Also, the aim is to adopt effective national programs and strategies to face the conditions of climate change and water, energy and other increasing burdens.
-The management of the water sector is working to reduce the effects of gas emissions resulting from global warming and to increase the competencies of plants operating in the Wastewater treatment plants, of which up to 31 plants utilize the latest mechanical strategies covering the center, north and south governorates.
+The Ministry is strengthening the principle of integrated water resoures management to achieve sustainable development goals for the water sector (SDGs). the management of the water sector is working to reduce gas emissions resulting from global warming and to increase the competencies of plants specialized in the wastewater treatment plants.
+Up to 31 plants operate according to these strategies covering the center, north and south governorates.

 That’s not all, but the ministry also works on developing the Wadi Araba area into an attractive area for tourism, industry and investment.

-In the same context , and with a view to reduce water losses to approximately 30% by 2025, the ministry has implemented a large number of water projects which include the construction of new pumping stations, distribution networks and subsectors of the National Water Carrier system; which all leads to water empowerment to face the challenges, developments and growing needs while lifting the cost recovery rate of operation and maintenance to 116%, as well as the proportion of the total cost recovery to 74% including a reduction of governmental subsidy for the water sector.
+In the same context, and with a view to reduce water losses to approximately 30% by 2025, the ministry has implemented a large number of water projects which include the construction of new pumping stations, distribution networks and subsectors of the National Water Carrier system; which all leads to water empowerment to face the challenges, developments and growing needs while lifting the cost recovery rate of operation and maintenance to 100% in 2021, as well as the proportion of the total cost recovery to 74% including a reduction of governmental subsidy for the water sector.